Thankamany

-Thankamany is a village at Idukki district, in Kerala state, India.
-There is a small town associated with this village.
+Thankamany is a town at Idukki district, in Kerala state, India.
 In regional language thankamany is a name of a lady.
-It is a belief that an older jungle king Thopran gave dowry as land for his three daughters Thankamony, Kamashi, and Neeli.
-The place got for Thankamony is now known as Thankamony (place name), other nearby places are also known as Kamashi and Neelivayal (means land of Neeli).
+It is a belief that a king Thopran gave dowry as land for his three daughters Thankamany, Kamashi, and Neeli.
+The place got for Thankamony is now known as Thankamany (place name), other nearby places are also known as Kamashi and Neelivayal (means land of Neeli).
 Thankamany town is located in a valley of three small hills Thamprankunnu, Kattadikavala and Kurishupara respectively.
-One of the interesting thing is that, even though Kamashi is a different place, the panchayath of thankamany is called Kamashy panchayath and the office is situated in the middle of thankamany town.Sometimes in official documents thankamony is also written as thankamony.
+One of the interesting thing is that, even though Kamashi is a different place, the panchayath of thankamany is called Kamashy panchayath and the office is situated in the middle of thankamany town.Sometimes in official documents thankamany is also written as thankamony.
 Nearest towns are Kattappana and Nedumkandam.

 Demographics

 As of 2011 Census, Thankamony had a population of 24,389 with 12,189 males and 12,200 females.
 Thankamony village has an area of 44.62 km2 with 5,907 families residing in it.
 In Thankamony, 10.5% of the population was under 6 years of age.
 Thankamony had an average literacy of 97.85% higher than the state average of 94%: male literacy was 97.7% and female literacy was 96%.